 Our amended and restated certificate of incorporation and amended and restated bylaws authorizes only our board of directors to fill vacant directorships, including newly created seats.
 In addition, the number of directors constituting our board of directors are permitted to be set only by a resolution adopted by our board of directors.
-These provisions prevent a stockholder from increasing the size of our board of directors by filling the resulting vacancies with its own nominees.
+These provisions prevent a stockholder from increasing the size of our board of directors and then gaining control of our board of directors by filling the resulting vacancies with its own nominees.
 This makes it more difficult to change the composition of our board of directors but promotes continuity of management.